Formula 1

 Oct 30, 2024

-In the wake of the 2024 U.S. and Mexican Grands Prix, where Max Verstappen made a handful of cynical defensive and attacking moves against title rival Lando Norris, I’ve seen a surprising level of support for the idea that Max is not a good wheel-to-wheel racer, and apparently never has been.
+In the wake of the 2024 U.S. and Mexican Grands Prix, where Max Verstappen made a handful of cynical defensive and attacking moves against title rival Lando Norris, I’ve seen surprising support for the idea that Verstappen is not a good wheel-to-wheel racer — and apparently never has been.

-Heading to Mexico, Max was ahead of Lando by 57 points, with five full races to go and two sprint races.
-In most seasons, this would be insurmountable gap to close, but in 2024, there’s more than a mere outside chance of it occurring.
-Lando’s McLaren is the fastest car on the grid, while Max’s Red Bull is third at best.
-If Lando finishes P1 with Max P4 in every remaining race, he’d win the title.
+Heading to Mexico, Verstappen was ahead of Norris by 57 points in the 2024 Formula 1 Drivers Championship, with five full races to go and two sprint races.
+In most seasons, this would be an insurmountable gap to close — but in 2024, there’s more than a mere outside chance of Norris overtaking Verstappen.
+The former’s McLaren is the fastest car on the grid, while the latter’s Red Bull has been third at best.
+If Norris finishes 1st with Verstappen 4th in every remaining race, Norris would win the title.

-So Max is now in a similar situation as he was in the final rounds of the dramatic 2021 season: driving a slower car than his rival, and desperate to minimize the hemorrhaging.
-This is when his driving becomes “dirty” — when there’s a tactical advantage to it.
-When Max has a car capable of fighting for wins without an overwhelming disadvantage, his wheel-to-wheel driving tends to be impeccable.
-It’s really when he has no recourse other than desperate maneuvers that we see him make moves like in Brazil 2021 or Mexico 2024.
+So Verstappen is now in a situation similar to the final rounds of the dramatic 2021 F1 season: driving a slower car than his rival, and desperate to minimize the hemorrhaging of points.
+This is when his driving pushes the limits of sportsmanship — when there’s a tactical advantage to it.
+When Verstappen has a car capable of fighting for wins without an overwhelming disadvantage, his wheel-to-wheel driving tends to be impeccable.
+It’s when, in the pursuit of a championship, he has no recourse other than desperate maneuvers that we see him make moves like in Brazil 2021 or Mexico 2024.

 On F1 drivers' so-called supernatural reflexes